Arizona Motel Prices in 2026: What to Expect and When to Book

 What’s the Cheapest Day to Book an Arizona Motel?

-4. Combine midweek timing with July or August travel to stack the savings.
+4. Combine midweek dates with summer travel: Pairing a Wednesday stay in July or August maximizes total savings.

 How Far Ahead Should You Book an Arizona Motel for Deals?